jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-What if I want to call a dictionary and not have python raise an error when it does not find the key?
+What if I want to access a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ with a key that does not exist and not have python raise an error when it does not find the key?
 I could use the `get <https://docs.python.org/3/library/stdtypes.html#dict.get>`_ :doc:`method <functions>`

 * I add a test to ``TestDictionaries``